azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

 This gauge is currently a static visualization.
 You will use the report just created to seed a dashboard whose visualizations update as new messages arrive.

-1. Select the Pin Live Page icon located near the top right of the Gauge control.
+1. Select the Pin Live Page icon located near the top right of the Gauge control

     ![On the Gauge control menu bar, Pin Live Page is circled.](media/image149.png 'Gauge control menu bar')

-2. Select New **dashboard**, enter **Real-time Sentiment** as the name, and select Pin Live.
+2. Select New **dashboard**, enter **Real-time Sentiment** as the name, and select Pin Live

     ![On the Pin to dashboard dialog box, on the left, a Preview of the ChatSentiment Gauge graph displays.
 On the right, under Where would you like to pin to, the New dashboard radio button is selected.](media/image150.png 'Pin to dashboard dialog box')

-3. Return to the **My Workspace** page, and select your newly created dashboard from the list of dashboards.
+3. Return to the **My Workspace** page, and select your newly created dashboard from the list of dashboards

     ![My Workspace dashboards with Real-time Sentiment selected](media/image151.png 'My Workspace dashboards')